sbromberger/LightGraphs.jl/doc/integration.md

-*LightGraphs.jl* integration with other Julia packages is designed to be straightforward.
+*LightGraphs.jl*'s integration with other Julia packages is designed to be straightforward.
 Here are a few examples.

 ### [Graphs.jl](http://github.com/JuliaLang/Graphs.jl)
-Creating a Graphs.jl `simple_graph` is fairly straightforward:
+Creating a Graphs.jl `simple_graph` is easy:
 ```julia
 julia> s = simple_graph(nv(g), is_directed=LightGraphs.is_directed(g))
 julia> for e in LightGraphs.edges(g)